Lipen/discrete-math-course/typst/lec-logic.typ

 #example[
   "You're either with us or against us.
 You're not with us.
 Therefore, you're against us."

-  *Problem:* The premise is false --- one can be neutral, undecided, or have a nuanced position.
+  *Problem:* One can be neutral, undecided, or have a nuanced position.
 ]

 #Block(color: orange)[
-  *Key insight:* Some fallacies aren't about _invalid inference_ but about _false premises_.
+  Some fallacies aren't about _invalid inference_ but about _false premises_.

-  The logical form is valid, but the argument is _unsound_ because a premise doesn't hold.
+  The form is valid, but the argument is _unsound_ because a premise doesn't hold.
 ]

 == Fallacy 5: Begging the Question